markdecl/markdecl/README.md

 <h1 align="center">Hi, I'm Mark</h1>
 <h3 align="center">A full-stack developer from London</h3>

-Three years ago, I first opened downloaded Python and VS Code three years ago to write a simple webscraper for an online dictionary, I found such unique satisfaction in seeing the HTML element text print printed in my Terminal window that I felt motivated to keep exploring the world of software, find out about emerging technologies, investigate new languages, and see how I can apply them to existing problems.
+Three years ago, I first opened downloaded Python and VS Code to write a simple webscraper for an online dictionary, I found such unique satisfaction in seeing the HTML element text print printed in my Terminal window that I felt motivated to keep exploring the world of software, find out about emerging technologies, investigate new languages, and see how I can apply them to existing problems.

 Since then, I have explored coding, data science, machine learning, and software development through my own side projects, internships, and most recently by completing the Le Wagon Web Development bootcamp.
 In this time I have learnt three things:
 - I love the unique intellectual challenges posed by working in the world of software, with all of its breadth, technical complexity, and pace of innovation